FlexMeasures/tsc/CONTRIBUTING.md

 * Submitted to the project as a pull request.
 * Tests and documentation to explain the functionality.
-* Any new files have [copyright and license headers]
+* Any new files have [copyright and license headers](https://github.com/lf-energy/tac/blob/main/process/contribution_guidelines.md#code-license-identification)
 * A [Developer Certificate of Origin signoff].
 This can be done by adding `-s` to your `git commit` command.

 FlexMeasures is licensed under the [Apache 2.0](LICENSE) license.
 Contributions should abide by that standard license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.

+## Development workflow

+At the moment, we have not established a workflow, other than we require contributions to be made in pull requests.
+Bigger topics should be discussed as [projects](https://github.com/FlexMeasures/flexmeasures/projects) first.

+## Coding style

+We program in Python and follow the PEP8 style guide.
+You can [read more](https://flexmeasures.readthedocs.io/en/latest/dev/introduction.html), e.g. on how to versioning works or how to apply our automatic code style tooling (Flake8, Black).

 [governance policies]: GOVERNANCE.md